JinwooWang/Deep-Learning-For-Analog-Circuit-Sizing/README.md

 ## Model Evaluation
 Using these models to generate some test data and feed them into the simulator(ngspice).
 Then compare the given preformance with the simulated results.
 ## PS:
-For more information, just check our paper - Zhenyu Wang, Xiangzhong Luo, Zheng Gong.
+For more information, just check our paper - <br>
+Zhenyu Wang, Xiangzhong Luo, Zheng Gong.
+2018.
 Application of Deep Learning in Analog Circuit Sizing.
-In 2018 2nd *International Conference on Computer Science and Artificial Intelligence* </br>https://dl.acm.org/citation.cfm?id=3297156
+In Proceedings of the 2018 2nd International Conference on Computer Science and Artificial Intelligence (CSAI '18).
+ACM, New York, NY, USA, 571-575.
+DOI: https://doi.org/10.1145/3297156.3297160